daan3011/php-dzip/README.md

 ## How it works

 Dzip's compression works by looping over the files contents and checking if the current word is present in an array, if so the word gets replaced with the index of the word followed by an s.
-Otherwise it will add the word to duplicates and searches for the index of the word and also replaces iself with the index
+Otherwise it will add the word to duplicates and searches for the index of the word and also replaces itself with the index

 ## Commands